 Viatris' Corporate Governance Principles require the independent Directors of the Board to meet in separate executive sessions periodically, and at least twice annually, during regularly scheduled meetings of the Board.
-The independent Directors of the Board met two times in executive session in 2021, with Mr. Parrish presiding at those executive sessions.
+The independent Directors of the Board met two (2) times in executive session in 2021 and four (4) times between January 1, 2022 and October 24, 2022, with Mr. Parrish presiding at those executive sessions.